 05/20/2016: The first annual meeting of CITY@UMD took place on Friday, May 20, 2016 as a brainstorming session of the core research team (Left to Right: Heidarinejad, Negahban-Azar, Mattise, Srebric and Pavao-Zuckerman).
 The first joint project will include food production and term-fluid data collection at the South Dining Hall green roof during summer 2016.

 05/18/2016: Dr. Andy Persily, Chief of Energy and Environment Division at the Engineering Laboratory, National Institute of Standards and Technology (NIST), was a distinguished speaker at CITY@UMD on May 13, 2016.
 His talk highlighted opportunities for future development of the ANSI/ASHRAE/IES/USGBC Standard 189.1 “Standard for the Design of High-Performance Green Buildings”.

 04/11/2016: Jelena Srebric presented on “Building Ventilation, Occupants, and Microbiome” at the National Academy of Sciences (NAS) per invitation by the NAS Committee on Microbiomes of the Built Environment.
 As the committee focused on accelerating existing and new knowledge into application, Srebric suggested to consider influencing factors, such as dynamic ventilation rates and modes, to enable development of effective applications.
 For more details you could check

-The Cluster for Sustainability in the Built Environment was granted funds by UMD's Office of Sustainability to design and build a rooftop garden on the South Campus Dining Hall.
+The Center for Sustainability in the Built Environment was granted funds by UMD's Office of Sustainability to design and build a rooftop garden on the South Campus Dining Hall.

-The Cluster for Sustainability in the Built Environment was featured in the UMD Student Newspaper, The Diamondback, for their work creating UMD's latest and greatest utility monitoring dashboard.
+The Center for Sustainability in the Built Environment was featured in the UMD Student Newspaper, The Diamondback, for their work creating UMD's latest and greatest utility monitoring dashboard.